gregwhitaker/netduino-samples/WirelessInfraredSensor/README.md

 Wireless Infrared Intrusion Detector
 ===

 This example will show you how to build a wireless intrusion detection device.
 The example consists of a remote sensor that detects when objects approach it via an infrared sensor.
-This remote sensor will only report intrusions when it is "armed".
+The remote sensor will only report intrusions when it is "*armed*".

-The remote sensor is armed by the controller which sends a signal to it via XBee telling it to arm (This will flash the onboard led 3 times in quick succession and then the led will remain lit).
+The remote sensor is armed by the controller which sends a signal to it via XBee telling it to arm (*This will flash the onboard led 3 times in quick succession and then the led will remain lit*).
 Once the remote sensor is armed it will begin reporting back intrusions to the controller via XBee causing the onboard led on the controller to light up whenever an intrusion is reported.

 ##Wiring Diagram